ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 }
 </style>

+Disclaimer: I'm not a graphics pro!
+If there are bugs in this post, or you know of a better way to do the things it talks about, <a href="https://www.twitter.com/ryanjkaplan">lemme know!</a>

+---

 <!-- Something I've been meaning to do is graph the time it takes to (a) iterate through all vertices in a finely divided plane (b) to generate a -->

 I've been working on something called <a href="https://curvegrapher.com" target="_blank">Curve Grapher</a>.
 It's a webpage that renders graphs of math equations, like $z = sin(x) cos(y)$.